-Call reporting—which runs on Google forwarding numbers—lets you measure the performance of your call extensions, location extensions, and call-only ads.
+Call reporting—which runs on Google forwarding numbers—lets you measure the performance of your call extensions, location extensions, and call ads.
 You can track details like call duration, call start time, caller phone number for calls longer than 15 seconds (except in India and Japan), and whether the call was connected.
 You also can count phone calls of a specified duration as conversions and use automated bidding strategies to increase the likelihood of conversions.

 How it works

 Call reporting uses Google forwarding numbers to measure the performance of your call extension or call ad.
 When you turn on call reporting, we’ll assign a Google forwarding phone number to your ad.
 That way, you’ll be able to see the details of your calls, and count them as conversions.
 Learn more about how to manage call reporting for your campaigns